Driving after drinking alcohol is dangerous. It:

-• a driver will lose their ability to judge speed, time, and distance, and
+• Reduce the ability to judge speed, time, and distance

-All of these effects will greatly reduce a drivers safety and put them and others in serious danger.
+All of these effects greatly reduce a driver’s ability to drive safely, and puts them and others in serious danger.

 The Police can breath test any driver who if to test any driver who: